beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 The job will be owned by that group and the user that submitted the job.
 There can be only one "job-group" per job, thus multiple groups having ownership of a single job is not possible.
-All members of the group will be able to ack/nack, change priority, edit whiteboard, and change retention tag.
+All members of the group with job modification permissions will be able to ack/nack, change priority, edit whiteboard, and change retention tag.
 The root password used in the job will be the group root password (if one is set), otherwise it will be the root password set in the preferences of the submitting user.
-The public SSH keys of all group members will be added to /root/.ssh/authorized_keys.
+The public SSH keys of all group members with job modification permissions will be added to ``/root/.ssh/authorized_keys``.

 * I want to view a list of jobs for all groups of which I am a member.
   (BZ#908185)

-The default filter for the "My Jobs" page will include all jobs the user can manage, including those the user submitted themselves, as well as those submitted on behalf of a group of which the user is a member.
+The default filter for the "My Jobs" page will include all jobs the user can manage, including those the user submitted themselves, as well as those submitted on behalf of a group where the user has job modification permissions.

 * I want to view a list jobs for a particular group (of which I am a member).